BestTimesToVisit.com Logo

 What's the deal with tipping in Punta Cana?
 Should I carry small bills?

 Yes, definitely carry small US dollar bills for tipping!
-While many resorts include gratuities, it's customary and appreciated to tip your bartenders, servers, housekeepers, and tour guides directly for good service.
-A dollar or two per drink, a few dollars a day for housekeeping, and $10-20 for a full-day tour guide goes a long way and is genuinely appreciated by the staff.
+While many resorts include gratuities, it's customary and appreciated to tip your favorite bartenders, servers, housekeepers, and tour guides.
+A dollar or two here and there goes a long way, and it's a great way to show your appreciation for good service.

 Is it safe to venture out of the resort, and how do I get around?